Updated November 2021.

 Think about the last time you sat in a reception area.
 Were you comfortable?
 Was it attractive?
 Was the wait long?

 The reception area is where everyone must sit.
 It’s one of the great equalizers in life.
 But, it doesn’t have to be akin to riding on a plane waiting to get where you are going.
-If your company knows what it’s doing, you can make reception a comfortable and enjoyable experience.
+If your company knows what it’s doing, you can make the reception experience a comfortable and enjoyable one.
 Businesses that rely heavily on a reception area for guests, potential hires, VIPS, and clients, should go the extra mile to ensure waiting is as painless as possible.

 The reception desk, not the receptionist, is the first impression in an office.
-Convey your commitment to customer experience and design by installing something sleek, cool, and glass or warm up the room with something rich, woody, and curved.
+Convey your commitment to customer experience and design by installing something sleek, cool, and glass, or warm up the room with something rich, woody, and curved.
 Your guests will feel soothed by the elegance, thoughtfulness, and intention behind the modern reception desk and your first conversation has started without a single word.

 The furniture in your reception area sets the tone and expectation for what people want to find when they hear their name called.
 Tattered couches and chairs made of inferior fabrics won’t have anyone sitting pretty while they wait.
 Seats that people sink into won’t be a hit with anyone so remember that quality truly matters.
 Instead, look to sleek modern sofas that are comfortable and functional.
-A solidly made contemporary chair and occasional table will hint at the sophisticated office that awaits them.
+A solidly made contemporary chair and an occasional table will hint at the sophisticated office that awaits them.

 Businesses that rely heavily on a reception area for guests, potential hires, VIPS, and clients, should go the extra mile to ensure waiting is as painless as possible.